Embedding Dimension Phenomena in Intersection Complete Codes: Tangled Sunflowers

 Otherwise every coordinate of $p$ is positive.
 In this case, write $p=(x,y,z)$ and choose $H = \spann\{e_3, p\}$.
 Observe that $H$ contains the three points $0, e_3,$ and $p$, and that $v = (y,-x,0)$ is a normal vector to $H$.
 We see that $v\cdot e_1 >0$ and $v\cdot e_2< 0$, so the remaining two points $e_1$ and $e_2$ lie on opposite sides of $H$.
 This proves the result. \end{proof}

-\begin{proposition} The code $\T_5$ does not have a realization in $\R^3$. \end{proposition} \begin{proof} Suppose for contradiction that we have a realization $\U = \{U_1, U_2,\ldots, U_{10}\}$ of $\T_5$ in $\R^3$.
+\begin{proposition} The code $\T_5$ does not have an open convex realization in $\R^3$. \end{proposition} \begin{proof} Suppose for contradiction that we have an open convex realization $\U = \{U_1, U_2,\ldots, U_{10}\}$ of $\T_5$ in $\R^3$.
 For $i=1,\ldots, 5$, choose a point $p_i$ in the open set $U_{2i-1}\cap U_{2i}$, such that all $p_i$ are in general position.
-Applying Lemma \ref{lem:5points} to these five points, we obtain a hyperplane $H$ with contains three of them, and with the remaining two on opposite sides.
+Applying Lemma \ref{lem:5points} to these five points, we obtain a hyperplane $H$ which contains three of them, and with the remaining two on opposite sides.
 By permuting the labels on our realization of $\T_5$, we may assume that $p_1, p_2,$ and $p_3$ all lie in $H$.

 Now, consider the two tetrahedra $\Delta_1 = \conv\{p_1,p_2,p_3,p_4\}$ and $\Delta_2 = \conv\{p_1,p_2,p_3,p_5\}$.
 The vertices of these tetrahedra belong to distinct petals of the sunflowers $\{U_1, U_3,\ldots, U_9\}$ and $\{U_2, U_4, \ldots,U_{10}\}$, so by Theorem \ref{thm:sunflower} each of these tetrahedra contain a point in the center of both of these sunflowers.
 Since the tetrahedra lie on opposite sides of $H$, each of the centers of these two sunflowers contains a point on each side of $H$.
 But the center of a sunflower is convex, and so $H$ itself must contain a point in the center of each of the two sunflowers.